mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 it is serving on in the same fashion (for me that was `52.11.127.207:30786`).

 Next step is to connect Grafana to KairosDB as a backend, which is supported since [v2.1](http://docs.grafana.org/v2.6/datasources/kairosdb/).
-You do this by adding a new data source as shown below:
+Start by visiting the Grafana Web UI and authenticating with user:admin password:admin.
+Next, add a new data source as shown below:

 ![Grafana KairosDB](img/Grafana-datasource.png)